Ireland sticks with austerity plan, Fitch ups outlook

 After Ireland sliced around 10 billion euros off its post-bailout funding requirements through this year's market return, the ministry added that it expected the debt management agency to continue to extend its market presence.

-However, Moody's warned on Wednesday that Ireland will need more bailout funds when its program ends, adding that while action to date were impressive, risks remained.
+However, Moody's warned on Wednesday that Ireland will need more bailout funds when its programme ends, adding that while action to date were impressive, risks remained.

 (Reporting by Padraic Halpin; Editing by Toby Chopra)